-Embraer and Boeing have approved to the terms of a strategic partnership that would position both companies to accelerate growth in global aerospace markets.
+Boeing and Embraer announced they have signed a Memorandum of Understanding (MOU) to establish a strategic partnership that positions both companies to accelerate growth in global aerospace markets.

-Under the terms of the proposed partnership, Boeing will acquire an 80 percent ownership stake in the joint venture for $4.2 billion.
-The partnership is expected to be neutral to Boeing’s earnings per share in 2020 and accretive thereafter.
-Estimated annual pre-tax cost synergies of approximately $150 million are anticipated by the third year of operations.
+The transaction values 100 percent of Embraer’s commercial aircraft operations at $4.75 billion, and contemplates a value of $3.8 billion for Boeing’s 80 percent ownership stake in the joint venture.
+The proposed partnership is expected to be accretive to Boeing’s earnings per share beginning in 2020 and to generate estimated annual pre-tax cost synergies of approximately $150 million by year three.

-Once the transaction has closed, the commercial aviation joint venture will be led by Brazil-based management, including a president and chief executive officer.
-Boeing will have operational and management control of the new company, which will report directly to Dennis Muilenburg, Boeing chairman, president and chief executive officer.
-Embraer will retain consent rights for certain strategic decisions, such as transfer of operations from Brazil.
+On finalization, the commercial aviation joint venture will be led by Brazil-based management, including a President and Chief Executive Officer.
+Boeing will have operational and management control of the new company, which will report directly to Muilenburg.

 The joint venture will become one of Boeing’s centers of excellence for end-to-end design, manufacturing, and support of commercial passenger aircraft, and will be fully integrated into Boeing’s broader production and supply chain.

 Boeing and the joint venture would be positioned to offer a comprehensive, highly complementary commercial airplane portfolio that ranges from 70 seats to more than 450 seats and freighters, offering best-in-class products and services to better serve the global customer base.

 In addition, both companies will create another joint venture to promote and develop new markets and applications for defense products and services, especially the KC-390 multi-mission aircraft, based on jointly-identified opportunities.